Reaching consensus, mental models, first projects, and use of technology.

 Undoubtedly, there will be disagreements and careful scrutiny of any path we take.
-This is true for any issue in the Burning Man community; see burn.life, Burn After Reading, or burners.me for the wide range of community coverage we can expect.
-This is a natural part of being part of a community as passionate and diverse as ours, and is part of the magic of Burning Man.
+This is true for any issue in the Burning Man community and is a natural part of being part of a community as passionate and diverse as ours.
+This is all a part of the magic of Burning Man.
 There will be a lot of ideas, and it important to sincerely listen to those ideas and learn from the incredible range of expertise and knowledge that is being offered to the project.
 For the initial phases, our approach will likely not be to determine what the majority of people want and to do that, however.
 We’re more likely to take all the input and then decide a direction that can include as many ideas us possible, but also takes into consideration the financial, legal, and operational reality of the situation.
 We can’t do everything, but we can find a way to do a lot of things.

 As part of our visioning, we’d like to consider not just what we want to occur at Fly Ranch, but what we are interested in leaving people with and what they feel called to do, or become, once they leave.
 Just like Black Rock City, if the impact is only confined to the venue, then it’s really just a self serving party.
 Are the transformative experiences like those examined in the Black Rock City Census the kind of things we should hope for?